ariporad/hanbot/README.md

 ## Building

 The project is compiled exclusively with `tsc`, which compiles every `.ts` file in `src/**/*` to a corresponding file in `dist/`.
-Just run `tsc` to compile the entire project (or run `yarn build`, which does the same thing).
+Just run `tsc` to compile the entire project (or run `npm run build`, which does the same thing).

-To clean the project, simply delete the `dist/` folder and everything in it (or run `yarn clean`).
+To clean the project, simply delete the `dist/` folder and everything in it (or run `npm run clean`).

-To have the compiler watch for and re-compile any changes, run `tsc --watch` or `yarn watch`.
+To have the compiler watch for and re-compile any changes, run `tsc --watch` or `npm run watch`.

 ## Running

-To run the bot, build as described above then run `node ./dist/index.js` or `yarn start` (which will build for you).
+To run the bot, build as described above then run `node ./dist/index.js` or `npm run start` (which will build for you).

 You can also run and debug from within VS Code, which will work properly with the VS Code debugger use the `Run` task (not the `Watch` task, which is buggy).

-In development, you can run `yarn dev`, which will clean the project, build, and run the bot.
+In development, you can run `npm run dev`, which will clean the project, build, and run the bot.
 It will also watch changes, and subsequently recompile the project and reboot the bot.

 For development purposes, we use the `@Hanbot Beta#9729` user.
 It's possible that multiple instances may be running at the same time.